 Welcomee to Weirdsville Radio and Halloween on Broadway remain on the air.
 They are on permanent shuffle and are not updated.

-My Bizarro story "David Bowie is Trying to Kill Me" has been accepted for publication.
+"David Bowie is Trying to Kill Me" is still awaiting publication.
 More details as they become available.

 Elf in a Jar Designed by John Miller